 I agree to allow the Office of Supply Corps Personnel (OP) to provide my ODC/OSR/PSR and any FITREPs I have in my record to NR as part of the screening process for selection determination.

 Very respectfully,

-W.B.
-Ellis
+F. M. Last